valentin-dufois/Protocol-Bernardo/README.md

 PB is composed of multiple components that talks with each other through the network.
 A full PB network is composed of:
 * One pb-master executing tracking tasks
-* One or more pb-acquisitor on machines connected to tracking devices
+* One or more pb-tracker on machines connected to tracking devices
-* One or more pb-broadcaster on machines using the tracking information from the pb-master
+* One or more pb-receiver on machines using the tracking information from the pb-master

 PB-terminal is only used when there is a need to manipulate the current layout used by the master.